-The number of Patels in this flower vary from 4 to 8 and it has many agricultural and medicinal uses.
+The number of Patels in this flower varies from 4 to 8 and it has many agricultural and medicinal uses.

 The petals of the Palestinian Poppy contain a red dye that is used in some wines and medicines.
-To conclude, this flower not only decorate the countryside but, it has several uses in some fields.
+To conclude, this flower not only decorates the countryside but it also has several uses in some fields.

 - It is a very interesting fact about Palestine that it does not have any airport to travel to and from.
 Isn’t it interesting?

 In 1998, the construction of an airport was completed in Gaza at a cost of approximately 80 million USD.
 The flights from Palestine to Egypt, Saudi Arabia, Jordan and some other places began to operate.
 But, what happened next?

 The following airport began to close from 2000.
 Moreover, during the second Intifada (2001), the Israeli forces destroyed the control tower and the radar station of the airport.